LIMUNIMI/NITHsensors-Firmwares/README.md

 # NITHsensors

-A collection of firmwares for some Open-Source Hardware sensor peripherals dedicated to Accessibility Here you can download the necessary files to reproduce those sensors on your own, DIY.
+A collection of firmwares for some Open-Source Hardware sensor peripherals dedicated to Accessibility.

+In this repo are found the necessary files to reproduce those sensors on your own, DIY.

 ## Instructions for building